Ravi0Sharma/GitStore/README.md

 ### High-level Overview

-GitStore lets you:

 - **Create repositories**
 - **Stage files, commit, create branches, and merge** using Git-like flows
 - **Push** to update “remote refs” so commits become visible in the UI
 - **Track simple issues** per repository
-- Use a **Node CLI** for local file operations and standard Git operations
+- Use a **CLI** for local file operations and standard Git operations

 ### Dashboard